wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-agent-class.rst

   `Default 5`

 $ossec_notify_time
-  Specifies the time in seconds between agent checkins to the manager.
+  Specifies the time in seconds between agent check-ins to the manager.

   `Default 10`